allind/EukDetect/build_custom_db.md

 `count_same_species_clusters_and_remove_multigroup.py buscos_cdhit99_spclusters.txt > buscos_cdhit99_cluster_list.txt`

 This step will also discard genes that are clustering at >99% identity across different prefix groups, implying there is an error in their taxonomic assignment.
+Information about discarded genes is in `buscos_cdhit99_spcluster_removed_for_multigroup.txt`.
+If the file is empty, nothing was discarded.

 Finally, to create a human-readable table that tells you the number of collapsed genes per species and which species it overlaps with, run: